HMoana/Shopping-Easy/README.md

 ### **Future improvements:**

 - Improve code smells
-- Build upon the application by developing a backend
+- Build upon the application by building a backend

 ---